facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Exporting Constants

 A native module can export constants by overriding the native method `constantsToExport`.
-Below we override `constantsToExport` and return a Dictionary that contains a default event name property you can access in Javascript like so:
+Below `constantsToExport` is overriden, and returns a Dictionary that contains a default event name property you can access in Javascript like so:

 ```objectivec
 - (NSDictionary *)constantsToExport